This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 Bear in mind, not all pest infestations need strong insecticides or chemicals to remove them.
 So prior to using it, make sure there is no better option for treatment so as not to end up damaging your olive tree irrevocably.

 Last update on 2023-06-08 / Affiliate links / Images from Amazon Product Advertising API

 Pruning the olive tree regularly not only promotes its growth but can be an excellent way to eliminate the leaves showing any abnormalities.
 In case the pests just affected a few leaves or branches though have a huge threat to infect all the tree, pruning can be the right way to stop the spread.

 4. Ask for Advice

-If you follow this article and still not familiar with the cause of white spots on olive tree leaves, ask professional advice at the nearest garden store.
+If you follow this article and are still not familiar with the cause of white spots on olive tree leaves, ask for professional advice at the nearest garden store.
 Always learning more about how to deal with olive leaves problems may be handy in the future.